GToad/Android_Inline_Hook_ARM64/README.md

 This is the ARM64 version of [Android Inline Hook](https://github.com/GToad/Android_Inline_Hook.git).
 I highly recommend you to view [Android Inline Hook](https://github.com/GToad/Android_Inline_Hook.git) first.

 `This arm64-version is almost finished.
-But I still hneed some time on the docs and code-fix work.
+But I still need some time on the docs and code-fix work.
 Thank you for your patience!`

 # Android Inline Hook